UKHomeOffice/removals_integration/README.md

 4. Using a text editor (e.g. notepad) open the file labelled **sample\_input.schema**

-5. Inside the Select All the text and copy into the clipboard
+5. Select all the text and copy into the clipboard

 6. Navigate to the following website
     <http://json-schema-validator.herokuapp.com/>